danielpodrazka/editor-mcp/README.md

 - This must be used before calling the overwrite tool

 #### 5. `overwrite`
-Overwrite a range of lines in the current file with new text.
+Prepare to overwrite a range of lines in the current file with new text.

 **Parameters**:
 - `text` (str): New text to overwrite the selected range

 **Returns**:
-- Operation result with status and message
+- Diff preview showing the proposed changes

 **Note**:
+- This is the first step in a two-step process:
+  1. First call overwrite() to generate a diff preview
+  2. Then call decide() to accept or cancel the pending changes
 - This tool allows replacing the previously selected lines with new content
 - The number of new lines can differ from the original selection
-- The selection is removed upon successful overwrite
-- To remove lines, provide an empty string as the text parameter
 - For Python files (.py extension), syntax checking is performed before writing
 - For JavaScript/React files (.js, .jsx extensions), syntax checking is also performed

+#### 6. `decide`
+Apply or cancel pending changes from the overwrite operation.

+**Parameters**:
+- `decision` (str): Either 'accept' to apply changes or 'cancel' to discard them

+**Returns**:
+- Operation result with status and message

+**Note**:
+- This is the second step in the two-step process after using overwrite
+- The selection is removed upon successful application of changes

-#### 6. `delete_file`
+#### 7. `delete_file`
 Delete the currently set file.

 **Returns**:
 - Operation result with status and message

-#### 7. `new_file`
+#### 8. `new_file`
 Creates a new file.

 **Parameters**: